navatharaagi/AWS-Developer-Tools/README.md

     AWS console to include the ```ExternalExecutionID``` that will populate the link in “executionUrlTemplate”
   - For failure: ```PutJobFailureResult```
 3) Configure an Amazon S3 Client to retrieve and put artifacts
-  - To download pipeline artifacts from S3, you must create a S3 Client that uses “signature version 4 signing” (Sig V4).
+  - To ```download``` pipeline artifacts from S3, you must create a S3 Client that uses “signature version 4 signing” (Sig V4).
   - To upload pipeline artifacts to S3, you must configure the S3 PutObject request to use encryption.
-  !
-Currently only SSE-KMS is supported for encryption.
+  - Currently only SSE-KMS is supported for encryption.